14 Types of Spinach to Grow & Add Variety to Your Meals

-As the name suggests, this spinach comes from New Zealand, and it thrives during summer.
+As the name suggests, this spinach comes from New Zealand, and is found all throughout the west coast of the U.S. on sand dunes, bluffs, and the wetlands.
+It thrives during the summer months, unlike regular spinach, which is this spinach's main benefit.
 This spinach comes with dark green leaves and succulent type of textures.

 However, these greens are pretty weak and tend to melt when you cook them at a low temperature.
 You can also add this spinach as a raw ingredient in your recipe, and it will melt in your mouth right away.

 Depending on its geographic location, it is also known as sea spinach, Botany Bay spinach, tetragon, kōkihi in Māori, etc.